 - 1. Write a C program to implement the following operations on to a 1D Array:

-- b.
+- a.
 INSERT

-- c.
+- b.
 DELETE

-- d.
+- c.
 SEARCH

-- e.
+- d.
 TRAVERSE

-- 2. Write a C program to implement Self-referential Structure.
+2. Write a C program to implement Self-referential Structure.

-- 3. Write a C program to Perform Dynamic Memory Allocation.
+3. Write a C program to Perform Dynamic Memory Allocation.